 What PSHE Looks Like At Greenlands Primary School

 The teaching of PSHE at Greenlands Primary School is underpinned by the National Curriculum, the Relationships Education, Relationships and Sex Education (RSE), and Health Education guidance 2019, and the Greenlands Knowledge and Skills Progression Document.
 Knowledge and Skills have been arranged within subject specific themes.
+To support this the school has adopted the JIGSAW scheme of work.

 Our curriculum offers opportunities for children’s spiritual, moral, social and cultural (SMSC) development, and this is clearly mapped and balanced across each year group.
 Lessons also provide structured opportunities in every lesson to practise and enhance the five skills associated with the emotional literacy (self-awareness, social skills, empathy, motivation and managing feelings).
 These opportunities are vital for children’s development, their understanding of themselves and others and in increasing their capacity to learn.